blazux/LLM-Lab/README.md

  - a proper CUDA configuration with `bfloat16` support (mandatory)
  - a basic understanding of what you're doing (optional)

-Any mistake will end in CUDE or Torch error, but that's part of the fun.
+Any mistake will end in CUDA or Torch error, but that's part of the fun.

 ### Model configuration :